Non-continuation summary: UK Performance Indicators

 Chart 9 - Projected learning outcomes of UK domiciled full-time first degree starters by academic year of entry

-Chart 10 plots the projected percentage of starters expected to neither gain an award nor transfer for each provider alongside their benchmark for the last four academic years.
+Chart 10 plots the projected percentage of starters expected to neither gain an award nor transfer for each provider alongside their benchmark for the last five academic years.

 Chart 10 - Percentage of UK domiciled full-time first degree starters projected to neither obtain an award nor transfer